General Information and Benefits of ICD-10

 International Classification of Disease (ICD) is a standard set of diagnosis and procedure codes used to:

 The federal government mandated implementation of the new ICD-10 code set for services provided on and after October 1, 2015.
-ICD-10 offers 10 times the specificity of the current ICD-9 claims reporting process.
-The increased granularity of choices will help better define what and why services were rendered.
-Plus, there are additional advantages.
+ICD-10 offers additional specificity to the current ICD-9 claims reporting process.
+The increased granularity of choices will help providers define what and why services were rendered.

 The new ICD-10 system will more accurately reflect technology and medical treatment, improving your ability to: